Surajv311/myMusicApp/README.md

 # Music app using Spotify's API

-The frontend is bulit using React & integrated with Node backend to parse API requests.
+The frontend is built using React & integrated with Node backend to parse API requests.

-## Under Test:
+## Currently Under Test:
 <br>
 To Fix: Spotify redirect_uri error.
 <br>